craig8196/the-river-protocol/SPECIFICATION.md

 ### Ping
-TODO
+TODO Should this go into the STREAM protocol?

 ## Stream Protocol
 The Stream Protocol is internal and is after decryption to prevent malicious messages.
 All design should protect against packet replay.
-As a checksum and to save an extra byte, the upper two bits of the Stream Control value are used to store the stream type, when applicable.
+As a checksum and to save an extra octet, the upper two bits of the Stream Control value are used to store the stream type, when applicable.

 0 - Ping